deep-spin/lp-sparsemap/README.md

-# lp-sparsemap
+# LP-SparseMAP
-LP-SparseMAP: Differentiable sparse structured prediction in coarse factor graphs
+## Differentiable sparse structured prediction in coarse factor graphs

+The library is coming to this repository soon.